gilcrest/httplog/README.md

 httplog has logic to turn on/off logging based on options you can either pass in to the middleware handler or from a JSON input file included with the library.

-httplog offers three middleware choices, each of which adhere to fairly common middleware patterns: a simple HandlerFunc (`LogHandlerFunc`), a function (`LogHandler`) that takes a handler and returns a handler (aka Constructor) (`func (http.Handler) http.Handler`) often used with [alice](https://github.com/justinas/alice) and finally, a function (`LogAdapter`), which returns an Adapter type (based on [Mat Ryer’s post](https://medium.com/@matryer/writing-middleware-in-golang-and-how-go-makes-it-so-much-fun-4375c1246e81)).
-An `httplog.Adapt` function and `httplog.Adapter` type are provided.
+httplog offers three middleware choices, each of which adhere to fairly common middleware patterns: a simple HandlerFunc (`LogHandlerFunc`), a function (`LogHandler`) which takes a handler and returns a handler (often used with [alice](https://github.com/justinas/alice)) and finally, a function (`LogAdapter`), which returns an Adapter type (based on [Mat Ryer’s post](https://medium.com/@matryer/writing-middleware-in-golang-and-how-go-makes-it-so-much-fun-4375c1246e81)).
+An `httplog.Adapt` function and `httplog.Adapter` type are provided for the latter.

 Beyond logging request and response elements, **httplog** creates a unique id for each incoming request (using [xid](https://github.com/rs/xid)) and sets it (and a few other key request elements) into the request context.
 You can access these context items using provided helper functions, including a function that returns an `httplog.Audit` struct which bundles all these items for response payloads to provide clients with helpful information for support.